Learning Outcomes

 Allow approximately 16 minutes to complete this learning activity.

-You can download and use one of these search planners to capture your search strategy.
+You can download and use one of these search planners to help you to capture and plan your search strategy.

-This is to show your personal academic tutor that you have completed this learning activity and that you have found items which could be used to support your assignment.
+This is to show that you have completed this learning activity.

 Web of Science is a multidisciplinary database and has a wide coverage for the sciences.
 There are other subject databases which concentrate on recording the literature of a much narrower but more specific area of a subject.
 The advantage to using these types of subject database is that you will get much more focused results.
 These types of subject databases will be particularly helpful when you are finding information for your dissertation or thesis in your third or fourth year at university.
 It is worth taking a little time to explore what they have to offer.